MrQR-me/docs/quickstart.md

 Your Form is now avalible for editing, Once you have Edited your Form you must <button class="button button1">PUBLISH</button> it to enable it to be assigned to any item on your site.
 ![Index](/assets/images/V3/MrQR_Duplicate_Form_Edit.png "Form Edit")
 ![Index](/assets/images/V3/MrQR_Publish.png "Form Edit")
-**Your Form is now available to be assigned to any item on your site**
+**Your Form is now available to be assigned to any number of items on your site**

 ## Select Registers
 ![Index](/assets/images/V3/MrQR_Registers.png "Registers")